zamling/graduation_project/README.md

 # optional modes
 python weight.py --expand --only_pos --debug_type "cost"/"transform"
 ```
+Note: you need to set your own path in codes

 ## acknowledgement
 Thanks are due to my supervisor, Altmann, Yoann and my teaching assistants
 Hamilton, Craig and Abdulaziz, Abdullah